ilyesHamdiii/HIM---Men-s-Clothing-Ecommerce-Application/README.md

-# HIM - Men’s Clothing Ecommerce Application
+# HIM - Men’s Clothing Ecommerce Application(backend-focus)

 **HIM** is a Django-based ecommerce application for a men’s clothing brand.
 This project focuses exclusively on backend development, covering cart management, user authentication, and payment processing using Stripe.